 Ingredient Notes

-- Kirsch: You can also use brandy or Amaretto here, or cherry juice for a non-alcoholic version.
+- Kirschwasser: You can also use brandy or Amaretto here, or cherry juice for a child-friendly version.

-- Vegan Oreos or similar cookies: The biscuit forms the base of the crust while the cream centers help to bind everything together.
-You can also use homemade oreo cookies.
+- Oreo-Style Cookies: The biscuit forms the base of the crust while the cream centers help to bind everything together.
+You can also use homemade vegan oreo cookies.

 Get Your Free E-Book!